noa1020/Search_jobs_system/README.md

 ## System Description

-The Search Jobs System is a comprehensive platform designed to connect job seekers with potential job opportunities based on their skills, experience, and preferences.
-By leveraging advanced search algorithms and filters, this system provides users with a personalized and efficient way to browse through a vast array of job listings.
+The job search system is a sophisticated platform carefully designed to connect job seekers with ideal vacancies that match their skill sets.
+Using advanced search algorithms and precise filters, this system offers users a tailored and efficient approach to researching a variety of job offers and submitting resumes.
+In addition, it allows users to post jobs, giving them the opportunity to attract potential candidates and fill vacancies.
 ## Table of Contents
 - [System Features](#system-features)
 - [System Architecture](#system-architecture)